ohreteam/ohre/README.md

 A **O**pen **H**armonyOS app/hap package analyze and **RE**verse tool.
 Maybe pronounced like "ōli".

+tag: HarmonyOS, Open HarmonyOS, HarmonyOS NEXT, 鸿蒙OS, hap, app

 ## Features

-OHRE is a full python(python3) tool to play with HarmonyOS files.
+OHRE is a full python3 tool to play with HarmonyOS .app and .hap files.

+- .app and .hap
 - pack.json
-- handle .app and .hap
-- resources.index
+- module.json
 - white/black list of file names in specific path
+- resources.index (in progress)
+- .so (in progress)
+- .abc (in progress)

 ## Installation

 - Dependency: yara-python

 ### Linux/MacOS

 ```bash
 pip install yara-python
 # install as a python package locally